koszullab/metaTOR/docs/example/MAG_visualization_and_scaffolding.md

 metator contactmap -a ../assembly.fa -c contig_data_final.txt -e HpaII -n $bin -p alignment_0.pairs,alignment_1.pairs -DfF -s 5000 -o contact_map/$bin/ -m cool
 ```

-**Note**: Here we show to give an example using a Final bin, but you could put others "metaTOR object": contigs, core bins, overlpping bin, recursive bin or others.
+**Note**: Here we show to give an example using a Final bin, but you could put others "metator object": contigs, core bins, overlpping bin, recursive bin or others.
 For the contigs it's possible to give both the id or the name.
 For the "other" object, you need to add a column in the contig data file call "Others" with whatever clustering you want.
 It could be another such as anvio binning (see tutorial [here](manual_curation_of_metator_MAGs.md)).

 ### Using pairix index